 Workload & Work/Life Balance

+Maintaining a strong culture and morale in the workplace helps organisations boost employee productivity and engagement.
 Engaged employees will feel that there is enough support to get work done in the required time, and that the time set to carry out work is reasonable.

 Most importantly, this information can be accessed outside the office environment.
 Northcott, one of Australia's largest disability service provider, enables their Early Childhood Early Intervention (ECEI) team to access resources they otherwise wouldn't be able to via their intranet, Nula.
 The ECEI team works in centres away from head office and workspaces gives them a dedicated area to collaborate.
 It features relevant policies and procedures, a calendar, key contacts, tools, related resources and a forum to share and request information from each other.